Mootly/mpc_sticky/README.md

 The script adjusts the top margin on the element following the sticky element to prevent scroll jump.
 To avoid problems with olders browsers, remember to set a top margin in the CSS for the post-sticky elements.

 The sticky element should have a top margin of zero.
 The script does **NOT** set/unset the position property in CSS.
-This should be done manually for the `fixed` class.
+This coded into the CSS for the `fixed` class.
 If using "stack" instead of layer, the script will set the top position for all subsequent fixed elements to the sum of heights of the previous fixed elements.

 Sticky elements should have an opaque background because other content will be passing behind them on scroll.